virouzrx/PetFoodVerifAI/.ai/techstack.md

 ## Backend

 - **Framework:** .NET 10
+- **ORM:** Entity Framework Core
+- **Database Approach:** Code-First
 - **Reasoning:** Developer familiarity for rapid MVP development.
 It's a robust, scalable, and high-performance framework suitable for building the required REST API.
+Entity Framework Core with a Code-First approach will be used for data access, allowing the database schema to be defined and managed directly from the C# code.

 ## Frontend